Recording Career: Yes I Can!

 Unsuccessful stint with Motown

-The first move made by Motown was to release the masters Sammy had taken with him from his last two Reprise sessions in October and November 1969.
+The first move made by Motown was to release the masters Sammy had taken with him from two recording sessions he had self financed in October and November 1969.
 The material was largely covers of Blood, Sweat and Tears songs and other popular music of the day, and was titled Something For Everyone.
 The cover art was a case study in double entendre embarrassment, featuring Sammy in the midst of what looked like his own personal harem.
 The album was a commercial failure, which must have given Motown some pause.